MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics365-templates.md

 ## Community

-A community site uses peer-to-peer interactions between customers and experts to organically grow the catalog of available knowledge from knowledge base articles, forums, and blogs as well as providing feedback through comments and ratings.
+A community site uses peer-to-peer interactions between customers and experts to organically grow the catalog of available knowledge from knowledge base articles, forums, and blogs, as well as providing feedback through comments and ratings.

 :::image type="content" source="media/Community thumbnail.png" alt-text="Community template landing page.":::

 ## Supply Chain Management Customer portal

 A Supply Chain Management Customer site template lets you create an externally facing business-to-business (B2B) website for scenarios that are related to sales order processing.
 This template allows external users to create and view orders to the associated Dynamics 365 for Supply Chain Management environment.
-The template has the customization capabilities and can be easily modified to represent the company's brand, add more functionality and change the user experience.
+The template has customization capabilities and can be easily modified to represent the company's brand, add more functionality and change the user experience.
 All the functionality that the template offers out of the box can be modified as desired.

 :::image type="content" source="media/SCM Customer.png" alt-text="Customer template landing page.":::